 The Dreaded Resort Fees

-If a hotel says "Rates from $29" what that might actually mean is "Rates from $29 plus a well-masked fee of $14.99".
+If a hotel claims "Rates from $29" what that might actually mean is "Rates from $29 plus a semi-hidden fee of $14.99".
 Woah!
 So now your room is 50% more expensive than the hotel advertised?
 The difference is the dreaded "Resort Fee".
-It is mandatory, but never totally explained.
+It is mandatory, but never really explained.

-For the most part, the fees are hidden in fine print, or in "Terms and Conditions" that you have to click through to read.
+For the most part, the fees are masked in fine print or in "Terms and Conditions" that you have to click through to read.
 In some cases, we couldn't find any fee explanations on the hotel web sites, so we had to write and ask.
-On almost all sites, they don't even add them in when they give you a "total" cost for a requested reservation.
+On almost all sites, they don't even add them in when they give you a "total" cost for a reservation.

 What do you get for your "Resort Fee"?
 In almost all cases, nothing you don't get included in the basic rate at a Super 8 or Holiday Inn.
-Some give you wireless internet access, whether you want it or not.
-Before "Resort Fees", you had the option to buy it, and usually for less.
+The facy hotels give you "more" for the resort fee, but you are also paying more.
+Before "Resort Fees", you had the option to opt in to things such as wi-fi.
 At some hotels you'll also get things like free incoming faxes and a gift shop discount.
+(Big whoop).
 The fees are also explained by the resorts as a way to cover the cost of free self-parking, lounge entertainment, energy, pool access and pool towels.

 Below is a comprehensive list of the hotels in Las Vegas that charge resort fees.
+Not even Downtown Las Vegas is safe anymore.
 Be sure to factor in these extra fees before you book a room at any of these hotels.

 Don't be surprised when you see the resort fee on your bill when you checkout!
-It'll cost you $11.99 per night to stay at Rumor Boutique Vegas.
-Before you blow up on the innocent concierge, keep in mind the resort fee is how you get free Wi-Fi access in your room and other hotel amenities.
+It'll cost you $13.43 per night to stay at Rumor Boutique Vegas.

 The Sunset Station Vegas resort fee is $14.99 per night.
 You can enjoy wireless Internet, local and domestic long distance calls, fitness center access, a daily paper, copy and fax service at the Sunset Station Hotel and Casino Las Vegas.

-Texas Station Gambling Hall and Hotel Las Vegas is $12.99 per night, which gives you Internet access, and limited local and long-distance calling.
+Texas Station Gambling Hall and Hotel Las Vegas is $14.55 per night, which gives you internet access, a game of bowling for two, a 10% gift shop discount, an outlet line pass, a daily newspaper and unlimited local and long-distance calling.
 You can call some Texans and see if they think Las Vegas is representing them well.

-Resort fees are $5 /night.
-You get a coffeemaker in the room, local and toll-free calls, ten minutes of Internet access in the business center and fitness center access.
+Resort fees here is $9.99 a night.
+You get 1MB of wi-fi for three devices, a coffeemaker in the room, local and 800 calls, ten minutes of Internet access in the business center and fitness center access.